 Statement for more information.

 Select the fabrics you would like to use in your quilt.
-This quilt will have 30, 5" squares.
-I have selected three coordinating fabrics to use for my baby quilt.
+This quilt will consist of thirty 5" squares.
+To make it easier, I selected three coordinating fabrics to use for my baby quilt.
 The number of fabrics you select is up to you.
 To make a more scrappy quilt, select many different fabrics.
 A stack of coordinating fat quarters could be cut into 5" squares to make this quilt.